gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 | body | [UpdateIntegrationLevelRequest](#UpdateIntegrationLevelRequest) | yes | Request body |

-Modify level integration.
-Update the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc. at a particular level (store/company).
+Use this API to update the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc. at a particular level (store/company).

 *Returned Response:*